sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

     status='4' Unsupported cable,
     status='5' High Temperature,
     status='6' Bad cable.

+However, multiple errors could exists at the same time.
+For example, a module can be unsupported cable and high temperature.
+The new transceiver event will be described in a bitmap.
+New transceiver definition below.

+    bit 32  : 0=SFP removed, 1=SFP inserted,
+    bit 31  : 0=OK, 1=I2C bus stuck,
+    bit 30  : 0=OK, 1=Bad eeprom,
+    bit 29  : 0=OK, 1=Unsupported cable,
+    bit 28  : 0=OK, 1=High Temperature,
+    bit 27  : 0=OK, 1=Bad cable.
+    bit 1~26: reserved.
+Must be 0.

+Vendor can extend this bitmap with more errors.
+Xcvrd need parse the bitmap and set transceiver status table in DB accordingly.
+For example, if the transceiver event bit map is 0x7, the status field value should be "1" and the error field value should be "I2C bus stuck | Bad eeprom".

 #### 1.3.2 API to get Transceiver change event from platform ####